 So far, Tamara had a chance to perform in different international and national concerts, festivals, master classes, competitions in Montenegro, Serbia, Croatia, Slovenia, Austria, England, Germany, Italy, Spain and Mauritius.
 She recently had also her American solo concert debut at Carnegie Hall (Weill Recital hall) in New York.
+She will be back to perform at Carnegie Hall this year as well.
+Highlights of the 2019 include concerts in England, Spain, Hong Kong, Montenegro, Serbia and the USA.

 Beside New York concert, significant concerts in 2018 were solo concerts in Montenegro (Kotor, January 2018) and Serbia (Novi Sad, May 2018).
 With the concert in Novi Sad, Tamara opened the ‘Days of Kotor in Novi Sad’ which was a promotion of Montenegrin artists in Serbia.